sei-international/NemoMod.jl/docs/src/index.md

 This documentation explains how to use **NEMO**: the **Next Energy Modeling System for Optimization**.

-NEMO is a high-performance, open-source energy system optimization model.
+NEMO is a high-performance, open-source energy system optimization modeling tool.
 It is intended for users who seek substantial optimization capabilities without the limitations of proprietary, fee-based software or the performance bottlenecks of common open-source alternatives.
 Key features of NEMO include:

 - Least-cost optimization of energy supply and demand
 - Support for multiple regions and regional trade